 The judge didn’t wait for me to respond.
 “Ms. Aho, this court has provided you with a free attorney.
 I’ve received no information that your attorney is not adequate.
 Don’t bother us with your nonsense.
 We have real work to do.
 Motion denied.”
 The phone disconnected.

 Shocked, I stared at the receiver.
 The dial tone began to buzz.
-I could almost here my crooked attorney laughing.
-I pursed my lips, resolve straightening my back as I hung up.
+I almost heard my crooked attorney laughing and I pursed my lips, resolve straightening my back as I hung up.
+I mailed my petition to the judge the next day.
+Another court hearing was scheduled three weeks later.
+The mood was quite different.

 “Ms. Aho, I understand you’ve outlined reasons you’d like a new attorney?” the judge asked almost gently.
 The same judge, I was surprised at his new tone.

-“I’m shocked!” the judge roared.
+“Excuse me, but if half of Ms. Aho’s document is true, then your behavior is an outrage!” the judge surprised me by saying.
+Not waiting for a response he continued, “Your work is an outrage to this court.”
 Pausing to regroup, he resumed, “Ms. Aho, you have this court’s apology.
 While we provide a free lawyer, we believe in providing a good lawyer.
 She does not represent us.
 I am granting your request and assigning you a new attorney immediately.”

-This felt like a win but it was a small one.
+This was a win but it was a small one.
 Brian continued to lie, submitting reports to the court that I’d received uninterrupted visits with Tim all year, perjury no issue for him.
 The court moved on, uncaring.
 Meanwhile piles of my letters to Tim, undelivered, stacked on Brian’s desk.

 Tim remained ignorant of everything.
 His dad had stopped visiting him long ago.
 Now Tim believed I had abandoned him also.
 Our letters and phone calls ended, he cried alone in his room, lonely, wondering where everyone was.

-Immediately social services moved to terminate parental rights and a trial date was set.
+Immediately Social Services moved to terminate parental rights and a trial date was set.
 The gloves were off.

 22 But the fruit of the Holy Spirit [the work which His presence within accomplishes] is love, joy (gladness), peace, patience (an even temper, forbearance), kindness, goodness (benevolence), faithfulness,23 Gentleness (meekness, humility), self-control (self-restraint, continence).
 Against such things there is no law.
 Galatians 5:22-23